Jubatian/rrpge-spec/specs/mix_arch.rst

 The actual order of memory accesses within a processing cycle may be different, and may interleave with other passes in an implementation defined manner.

+The Amplitude is 19 bits wide, the high 16 bits are loaded and used as Amplitude multiplier.
+Initially the low 3 bits are zero; they are used for adding more precision to amplitude adds.

 The Amplitude multiplier is applied to the 16 bit source data as follows: